bezhermoso/bezhermoso.github.io/_posts/2014-07-21-config-cache-reading-bundle-resources-and-caching-for-performance.markdown

  [FOSRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle) is built-in.

  All these libraries does a good amount of caching on their end.
 However, `NelmioApiDocBundle` does not.
- This means, every time the documentation page is being viewed, all documentation metadata is being re-built: annotations read, external metadata processed; every single time the page is requested.
+ This means, every time the documentation page is being viewed, all documentation metadata is being re-built.
  Although it did not present any significant performance issues in the beginning, it is apparent that things can speed up a bit if we could skip all these steps if none of the configuration regarding routes, serialization, or validation hasn't changed at all.
  I mean, how often do they change in production, anyway?